 What publication dates should I use for the books I choose to include?

 This is entirely up to you; you can focus on newer books, older books, or a mix of both.
+For some blogs, Marlena will provide more information on this if needed.

 Can I use quotes from the book in my article?